-Today also about an early spring flower, a Rock tulip - (Tulipa saxatilis "Lilac Wonder") (often wrongly labeled T. bakeri) in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as my XBV filters for simulating butterfly and bee vision.
-Lens was a CERCO 94mm quartz fluorite lens.
+Today some shots of an early spring flower I have written about before, a Rock tulip - (Tulipa saxatilis "Lilac Wonder") (often wrongly labeled T. bakeri) in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as my XBV filters for simulating butterfly and bee vision.
+Lens was a UV-Nikkor 105mm quartz fluorite lens.
 Light source was sunlight.
-All shots were done at about f5.6.
+All shots were done at about f8.

 [click on image to see a larger one]

-This rock tulip has a not so strongly visible UV pattern, its petals are UV bright, and this gets quite nicely visible.
+This rock tulip has a not so strongly visible UV pattern, its petals are UV bright, and this gets quite nicely visible in these close-ups.

 Stay tuned, more will follow on that fascinating subject...